stream-innovations/stream-payment-gateway/CONTRIBUTE.md

 ## Join the Community:

 ##### Participating in an open source project is not only about contributing code but also about becoming part of a vibrant and inclusive community.
-Here's how you can join the StreamPayments community:
+Here's how you can join the

+### **Stream**Payments community:

 - **Discussions**: Engage in discussions on GitHub issues, pull requests, and the project's communication channels.